QIU-w/MobileDevelopment-/README.txt

 2.Experiment 2 has been completed, the screenshots is in the folder named lab02.
 3.Experiment 3 has been completed, the screenshots is in the folder named lab03.
 4.Experiment 4 has been completed, the screenshots is in the folder named lab04.
+5.Experiment 5 has been completed, the screenshots is in the folder named lab05.